Lefferts Pond Gallery

-Common loon and pied-billed grebe are occasionally seen on the pond.
-Wood duck, American Black Duck, Mallard, Ring-necked Duck, Common Merganser and Hooded Merganser are frequently seen in the spring and fall and teal and scaup are occasional visitors.
+Common Loon and Pied-billed Grebe are occasionally seen on the pond.
+Wood Duck, American Black Duck, Mallard, Ring-necked Duck, Common Merganser and Hooded Merganser are frequently seen in the spring and fall and teal and scaup are occasional visitors.
 Osprey and Bald Eagle, drawn by the nearby reservoir, are often observed once the ice is out in mid-April.
-Yellow-bellied Sapsuckers and Winter Wrens can also be heard at this time.Canada Lily
+A scope is handy for observing the pond.
+Yellow-bellied Sapsuckers and Winter Wrens can also begin to be heard at this time.Canada Lily

 Great Blue Heron, Wilson’s Snipe and Spotted Sandpiper are usually seen in spring and summer.
 Hermit Thrush and Swainson’s Thrush are frequently heard along with Blue-Headed Vireo, Warbling Vireo and Red-eyed Vireo.
 Barred Owl and Common Raven are also often heard.

-As a bonus, moose, otter, beaver and mink can be seen around the pond.
+As a bonus, moose, otter, beaver and mink are frequently seen around the pond.

-DIRECTIONS: Leffert's Pond is located southeast of Chittenden Reservoir in the town of Chittenden.
+DIRECTIONS: Lefferts Pond is located southeast of Chittenden Reservoir in the town of Chittenden.
 FromNorthern Waterthrush the North Main St. intersection of Rtes 4 and 7 in Rutland, go north on Rte 7 for 1.8 miles and turn right on East Pittsford Road.
 Continue for 6 miles (E. Pittsford Road becomes Chittenden Road) to the Dam Road/Holden Road intersection.
-Go 1.3 miles on Dam Road and turn right on Wildcat Road.
+Go 1.3 miles on Dam Road and turn right on Wildcat Road (the sign is frequently missing).
 At nine-tenth of a mile is the dirt road access to the Chittenden Dam/Lefferts Pond parking area.
-An alternative is to go past the dirt road one-tenth of a mile to a small canoe access.
+An alternative is to go past the dirt road one-tenth of a mile to a small canoe access along Wildcat Road.

 RESOURCES: